kirbyt/WPSKit/readme.md

 # WPSKit

-WPSKit contains various tidbits of Objective-C code for iOS and Mac.
-This library is used at White Peak Software in in-house and client projects.
+WPSKit contains various tidbits of Objective-C code for iOS and Mac apps.
+This library is used at [White Peak Software](http://whitepeaksoftware.com) in in-house and client projects.
 WPSKit is licensed under the MIT license unless stated differently in the individual source files.

 ## Automatic Reference Counting